The Icelandic Haukadalsskógur Forest, Marteinshver hot spring, and a dip in Kúalaug hot pool

 Marteinshver hot spring - it is 80-100 degrees C hot - do not bathe here!!

-Seeing that this area is located next to the highly geothermal area of Geysir then there is geothermal activity in the Haukadalsskógur forest.
+Seeing that this area is next to the highly geothermal Geysir area, there is geothermal activity in the Haukadalsskógur forest.

-The best-known is the protected Marteinshver hot spring, which was used earlier for heating up water in a swimming pool for swimming lessons for the inhabitants in the neighbouring areas.
+The best-known is the protected Marteinshver hot spring, which was used to heat water for a swimming pool and for swimming lessons for the inhabitants of neighbouring areas.

 Marteinshver hot spring - this is the hot spring and not the hot pool!

-In my childhood, there was a small hut above the hot spring in Laugarvatn, where we always used to stop and take a steam bath, free of charge.
+In my childhood, there was a small hut above the hot spring in Laugarvatn where we always stopped for a free steam bath.

 Now a spa has been built, which uses the geothermal heat from the hot spring in Laugarvatn.
 It is called Fontana and deserves a visit if you want to be spoiled.

-Marteinshver hot spring is by the river on the west side of the church, very difficult to find and it is best to leave it alone as it is so frightfully hot; 80-100 degrees hot!
-It is now preserved and used to heat up the building of the Icelandic Forest Service.
+Marteinshver hot spring is by the river on the west side of the church, very difficult to find, and it is best to leave it alone as it is so frightfully hot; 80-100 degrees hot!
+It is now preserved and used to heat the Icelandic Forest Service building.

 80-100 degrees C hot!!